elasticio/elasticio.github.io/content/_components/request-reply/index.md

 ![Reply with attachment](img/reply-with-attachment.png)

-> **Note:** Please be advised that the action does not actually write an attachment when the sample is retrieved.
+> **Please Note:** Be advised that the action does not actually write an attachment when the sample is retrieved.

 ## Use cases for HTTP Reply